AztecProtocol/noir-starter/vite-hardhat/README.md

 nargo codegen-verifier
 ```

-A file named `plonk_vk.sol` should appear in the `circuits/contracts/with_foundry` folder.
+A file named `plonk_vk.sol` should appear in the `circuit/contracts/noirstarter` folder.

 ### Test locally

-1. Copy `vite-hardhat/.env.example` to a new file `vite-hardhat/.env`.

-2. Start a local development EVM at <http://localhost:8545> with
+1. Start a local development EVM at <http://localhost:8545> with

    ```bash
    npx hardhat node